westland garden health logo

 Helping Wildlife

-Another part of eco-friendly gardening is allowing an area of grass to grow long, especially around garden boundaries.
-This will provide hideaways for hedgehogs that love to feast on slugs.
 A simple log pile will attract insects that set up home in decaying wood, providing a natural food source for wild birds.
-Insect hotels are increasingly popular, luring solitary bees, aphid-devouring lacewings and beneficial insects.
+Insect hotels are increasingly popular, luring solitary bees, aphid-devouring lacewings, and beneficial insects.

 Grow Your Own

-Less Chemicals
+Fewer Chemicals

 Related articles